These printable handwriting worksheets have space for your kids to print their names and for you to make notes.

-When the children are little in preschool and kindergarten tracing and copying is a great way to begin for some children.
+When your children are little in preschool and kindergarten, tracing and copying is a great way to begin for some children.
 Some?
 Well, sometimes it is better to simply teach them how to make straight lines and smooth circles.

-I have seen students who were able to write prettily from their first instruction, so be encouraged to show them right the first time.
+I have seen students who were able to write prettily from their first instruction, so be encouraged to show them how to print correctly the first time.
 Don't put undue emphasis on printing practice if practice is not needed.
 Give time for independent practice writing, too.

 Too much practice printing can be torture to the careful student who makes her letters well.
 Yes, in my experience this is usually a girl, although I have seen some artistic boys with beautiful handwriting, too.
 Keep it simple.
 The goal is legible handwriting.
 If a student already has nice handwriting, skip assigning lots of printing practice sheets.

 Also, be encouraged to use the smaller rule from higher levels if writing big is hard for your students.
 My own children did better through the years learning to write in the fourth grade size from the beginning.